wazo-platform/wazo-doc/source/upgrade/upgrade.rst

   has been removed.
 Consequently, every Web Services Access has now all access rights on the web services provided by the web interface.
 These web services are deprecated and will be removed soon.
+* During the upgrade, if no CA certificates were trusted at the system level, all the CA certificates from the ca-certificates package will be added.
+This is done to resolve an issue with installations from the ISO and PXE.
+In the (rare) case you manually configured the ca-certificates package to trust no CA certificates at all, you'll need to manually reconfigure it via ``dpkg-reconfigure ca-certificates`` after the upgrade.

 15.20